-In the previous section we related the characteristics of the global IG spectrum to the statistical properties of variability in area-averaged mesoscale divergence.
-We can now explain divergence magnitudes in a statistical sense, but the longevity of structures identified in Figs 3 and 4 suggest that individual waves may dominate the local divergence field at many times.
-It is important to note that the result obtained in the previous section does not require a saturated wave spectrum.
-Evidently, the local spatio-temporal predominance of one or a few wave would change the scaling law in the given period and region, but this is consistent with the relatively large standard deviations in Figs 5 and 6.
+previous section does not require a saturated wave spectrum.
+Evidently, the local spatiotemporal predominance of one or a few waves would change the scaling law in the given period and region, but this is consistent with the relatively large standard deviations in Figs. 5 and 6.
 Therefore, we next investigate if the generic IG waves that appear to govern the statistics of mesoscale divergence can directly modulate convection through their individual impact on mesoscale vertical motion.

-To study local wave characteristics, we use the iterative hodograph algorithm, which is designed specifically to detect nearly monochromatic waves in soundings (see Section 2.3).
-The algorithm extracted 34 wave events with polarization $d \ge 0.8$, and with an average polarization of 0.84.
+To study local wave characteristics, we use the iterative hodograph algorithm, which is designed specifically to detect nearly monochromatic waves in soundings (see Sect.
+2.3).
+The algorithm extracted 34 wave events with polarization $d \geq 0.8$ and with an average polarization of 0.84.
 All events and extracted wave characteristics are listed in Table 1.
-Most detected waves have vertical wavelengths of 1.2-4 km with a mean of 2.6 km, and highly variable horizontal wavelengths with a mean and standard deviation of $\mathcal{O}(450)$ km.
-Intrinsic periods range from 6-45 h with a mean of 21 h, and ground-based periods from 11-50 h with a mean of 28 h.
+Most detected waves have vertical wavelengths of 1.2-4 km with a mean of 2.6 km and highly variable horizontal wavelengths with a mean and standard deviation of $\mathcal{O}(450)$ km.
+Intrinsic periods range from 6-45 h with a mean of 21 h, and ground-20 based periods from 11-50 h with a mean of 28 h.
 The average propagation direction, computed with two different methods, is eastward.